lamhq/tech-notes/pages/devops/aws/storage/block-storage/ebs.md

 - EBS multi-attach not supported.

-### HDD, Cold – (sc1):
+### HDD, Cold – (sc1)

 - Lowest cost storage – cannot be a boot volume.
 - Less frequently accessed workloads with large, cold datasets.
-- Can burst up to 80 MiB/s per TiB, with a baseline throughput of 12 MiB/s.
+- Can burst up to 80 MiB/s per TiB, with a baseline throughput of 12 MiB/s (less than 3000 IOPS).
 - Cannot be a boot volume.
 - EBS multi-attach not supported.